Internal linking is the linchpin that holds a website together.

 Optimizing anchor texts means being vividly clear about where the links intend to take users.

-Otherwise, unclear internal link anchors might hamper user experience if users click and land on a page outside their search interest.
+Otherwise, vague or generic internal link anchors might hamper user experience if users click and land on an unrelated page in their search journey.

-Here are some practices for improved anchor text formulation for internal linking:
+Here are some practices for optimizing anchor texts for internal linking:

 A. Be frugal with exact-match internal links